-Woman says Russell Brand exposed himself to her then laughed about it on Radio 2 show
+Russell Brand: Woman says star exposed himself to her then laughed about it on Radio 2 show

 He told her that he knew what had happened because Brand was talking about it in the studio.

-Following the investigation by the Times and Channel 4 into Brand's alleged behaviour, published earlier this month, Olivia says she tracked down a recording of the programme.
+Following the investigation by The Sunday Times, The Times and Channel 4's Dispatches programme into Brand's alleged behaviour, published earlier this month, Olivia says she tracked down a recording of the programme.

-The episode, which aired on 21 June, 2008, features this exchange between Brand and Matt Morgan.
+The episode, which aired on 21 June, 2008, features this exchange between Brand and Morgan.

 Morgan: It's been 25 minutes since he showed his willy to a lady.